mollanegash/ContainerizedCoding-ProblemSolving/README.md

-# ContainerizedCoding-ProblemSolving
-Welcome to ContainerizedCoding-ProblemSolving, a repository showcasing my structured approach to mastering coding and problem-solving, particularly for preparation for FAANG (Facebook, Amazon, Apple, Google, Netflix) and other top tech company interviews.
-This repo reflects my journey through coding challenges, system design preparation, and behavioral interview training, all packaged in a containerized environment using Docker.
+# ContainerizedCoding-ProblemSolvingWelcome to ContainerizedCoding-ProblemSolving, a repository showcasing my structured approach to mastering coding and problem-solving, especially for preparation for FAANG (Facebook, Amazon, Apple, Google, Netflix) and other top tech company interviews.
+This repo reflects my journey through coding challenges, system design preparation, and behavioral interview training.

 Repository Overview
 This repository is a comprehensive collection of my solutions to coding problems from platforms like LeetCode, HackerRank, and GeeksforGeeks.
 It also includes study notes and insights gathered from my preparation for technical interviews at companies such as Amazon, Meta, Google, and others.